 Thai on the Fly

-Serving up sizzling pad thai, which is gluten free according to their signage.
+Serving up sizzling pad thai, which is gluten free and so so tasty.
 Usually found at the bottom of the market.

 A fully vegan and gluten free stall.
 Their products are also free from dairy, eggs, wheat, soya, additives, preservatives and refined sugar.